 Narrative Statement - Your narrative statement is read with great care and consideration.
 It should be 2-3 pages and include statements about your professional goals, academic experience, factors which led you to consider graduate study and why you feel the University can support your future endeavors.
 Note: some programs may have specific requirements for the narrative statement.
 Prospective students should work with an Outreach Specialist to discuss program-specific requirements.

 Official transcripts with college seals and in sealed envelopes of all college-level work.
 If you attended more than one college, submit one transcript from each institution.
-Please have transcripts sent directly from your former college or university to the Division of Graduate and Continuing Education; opened transcripts will not be accepted.
+Please have transcripts sent directly from your former college or university to the College of Graduate and Continuing Education; opened transcripts will not be accepted.

 Three letters of professional reference (forms enclosed in application).
 Students may choose to have their references fill out the recommendation form or write a letter; either is acceptable.

 Official scores of either the Miller Analogies Test or the Graduate Record Examination; scores older than five years are not valid.
 Note: Some programs do not require an entrance exam.
 Please visit the page of your program of interest for specific admissions criteria.
 Applicants seeking a second master's do not need an entrance exam.

 Where applicable, a copy of Classroom Teacher Licensure.

 Where applicable, (including School Guidance & School Adjustment) a copy of a passing scores in Communication and Literacy Skills portions of the Massachusetts Educators Certification Tests.

 International applicants (where applicable) must provide Official English translations and a Credential Evaluation of all secondary and post-secondary transcripts, an official copy of the Test of English as a Foreign Language (TOEFL) with passing score, bank-notarized Certification of Finances Form, and a photocopy of the applicants current visa.